woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_product-variations.md

 | `min_price`      | string  | Limit result set to products based on a minimum price.                                                                                  |
 | `max_price`      | string  | Limit result set to products based on a maximum price.                                                                                  |

-## Update a product ##
+## Update a product variation ##

-This API lets you make changes to a product.
+This API lets you make changes to a product variation.

 ### HTTP request ###